-It’s Episode 17 of Leader Talk!
-In this episode, we met with Tony De Domenico, Chairman of the Board at Bertocchi Smallgoods.
+Welcome back to Leader Talk!
+In episode 17, we met with Tony De Domenico, Chairman of the Board at Bertocchi Smallgoods.

-Throughout his multi-faceted career, Tony has developed skills in business relationship management, risk assessment, business development, strategy, and executive management.
-Throughout the chat, Tony spoke about the interrelationship between passion and persistence.
-Hard work and dedication cannot come naturally without passion.
+Tony has developed skills in business relationship management, risk assessment, business development, strategy, and executive management.
+In this chat, Tony spoke about how hard work and dedication cannot come naturally without passion.
 Tony believes that it’s the leader’s duty to surround themselves with passionate people.
-Being surrounded by passionate team members enables a cycle of people being empowered by each other.

 Authored By Tony De Domenico, Chairman of the Board at Bertocchi Smallgoods.